Holly on a Christmas Tablescape

 I struggled a bit with a centerpiece for this Holly Tablescape.
 I finally ended up with this red glass bowl filled with decoupage holly ornaments from At Home online with a red and green glass pillar candle holder on each side.
 I found this ruby red glass serving bowl on Ebay last year but it wasn’t identified.
 I used Google Images and I was actually able to identify it as made by New Martinsville/Viking between 1926 and 1970.
 The pattern was called Janice.

-These Blenko Monticello Poinsettia Vases came from Monticello Shop online a few years ago.
-They were handblown and they were a Christmas present from Hubby a few years ago.
+These Blenko Monticello Poinsettia Vases came from Monticello Shop online several years ago.
+They were handblown and they were a Christmas present from Hubby.
 I put a white pillar candle in each one.

 I love the color combination of green and red together at Christmas time and if you read my blog you see that color combination often on some of my Christmas Tablescapes.

-To see 260+ other tablescapes that I have created including 20 other Christmas tablescapes, please click here.
-If you are on Facebook, join my Tablescape Ideas group!
-Just click on the Facebook Search box at the top of the page and type in Tablescape Ideas.
-Don’t miss my Tablescaping How-To section at the top of this blog post for more tablescaping tips and tricks.
+To see over 270 different tablescapes that I have created please click here.
+If you are on Facebook, join my new Tablescape and Table Settings Ideas Facebook group for lots of tablescaping inspiration!
+Just click on the Facebook Search box at the top of the page and type in Tablescape and Table Settings Ideas or click here: https://www.facebook.com/groups/2553689988183392

-I put a new tablescape on my blog every week so please check back!
+I put a new tablescape on my blog every week, please check back!